Bratwurst04/Kobra-Max-SKR3EZ-Klipper/docs/config/config.md

 #[include autotune_tmc.cfg]
 ```

-Klipper will probably fail to load if an included file does not exist.
+Klipper will fail to load if an included file does not exist.

 ## 4. Verify board and MCU revision